AnalyticsAutomated/analytics_automated/README.md

 ======================

 1. On Submission delete propagate message to workers to kill task

-2. Non-linear jobs (i.e tasks with multiple parents, full DAG support)
+2. Non-linear jobs (i.e tasks with multiple parents, full DAG support), see CWL support
 3. Add CWL support to configure and dump tasks/jobs.
 Consider importing Toil library to handle parsing the yaml and pushing the results to the db
 4. Further backends, Octave, matlab, SAS